Bruce Sterling is a novelist and journalist.

 Bruce Sterling lives in Turin, Belgrade and Austin.

-Feminist and political activist (Women in Black; CodePink) she is a writer, journalist, musician, translator and film director.
+Jasmina Tesanovic is a Feminist and political activist (Women in Black; CodePink) and a writer, journalist, musician, translator and film director.
 In 1978 she promoted the first feminist conference in Eastern Europe, “Drug-ca Zena” (Belgrade).
 With Slavica Stojanovic she designs and creates the first feminist publishing house in the Balkans, “Feminist 94?, lasting for 10 years.
 She is the author of “Diary of a Political Idiot”, translated in 12 languages: a real time war diary written during the 1999 conflict in Kosovo.
 Since then she has been publishing her works on blogs and other media, always connected to the Internet.